NEO Planner V4.5

 in arcsec/pixel:

-The FWHM is a frequently
+The FWHM is a frequently discussed value among observers.
+Everyone wants to

-particularly good seeing of their location.
+highlight the particularly good view of their location.

 But let's just be realistic when entering this value.
 A good starting point is

-FWHM value that allows precise measurement based on the movement of the objects.
+NEO Planner requires a FWHM value that allows precise measurement based on the

 Use resolution